betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 ### Element Composition

-Elements are mixed together to create more complex elements or linked together into a new sequence of elements.
+Elements are mixed together to create more complex elements or linked together into a new Phrase of elements.

 #### Element Mixture Composition